-Even if you’re a great tenant who always pays your rent on time, lease renewal isn’t guaranteed.
+Even if you’re a great resident who always pays your rent on time, lease renewal isn’t guaranteed.
 You may also have to fill out a lease application again and undergo a credit check.
-Your landlord could deny your request for a lease renewal for a variety of reasons that have nothing to do with your reputation as a tenant.
+Your landlord could deny your request for a lease renewal for a variety of reasons that have nothing to do with your reputation as a resident.
 So make sure if you want to stay in your current apartment that you start working on your lease renewal sooner rather than later.
 That way if your landlord doesn’t want to renew your lease, you’ll have time to search for a new place to live.

-A lot, so be the kind of tenant a landlord wants.
+A lot, so be the kind of resident landlord wants.
 Pay your rent on time, don’t violate the rules, be respectful of your neighbors and take care of your apartment.
 If you want to stay in your current digs, you don’t want to give your landlord any obvious reasons to deny your lease renewal request.